 At Southwest Exteriors, we offer fiber cement siding from James Hardie.
-Our expert design consultants and installers know what all goes into the cost and installation of a siding replacement, where your money goes, and how to get the most out of it.
+Our expert design consultants and installers know what goes into the cost and installation of a siding replacement, where your money goes, and how to get the most out of it.

-In this article, we will go into the five specific categories that affect the cost of your siding replacement project and why they carry the weight that they do: square footage, condition of existing siding, type of siding, customizations, and recommended additions.
+In this article, we will go into the five specific categories that affect the cost of your siding replacement project and why they carry the weight they do: square footage, condition of existing siding, type of siding, customizations, and recommended additions.

 After reading, you will have a thorough understanding of exactly where your money goes when having your siding replaced.
-This is important to understand for you to be able to choose the right contractor and type of siding for your project and allows you to feel more comfortable in making this investment.
+This is important to understand for you to be able to choose the right contractor and type of siding for your project, and it allows you to feel more comfortable in making this investment.